DeluxeOwl/chronicle/README.md

 	// EventName returns the name of the event from the record. func (re *Record) EventName() string

-	// Data returns the serialized event payload from the record. func (re *Record) Data() []byte
+	// Data returns the encoded event payload from the record. func (re *Record) Data() []byte

 	// LogID returns the identifier of the event stream this record belongs to.